Benok511/CS2513-OOP-assigment/README.md

 gaming and anything game related.
 I use encapsulation, Inheritance, composition, aggregation, properties to model my game where there are players and enemies fighting and lots of nice loot to gain such as weapons and consumeables.

+The game is very simple just players fighting enemies to get stronger and gain higher stats and cool items

 Encapsulation is seen in every class to protect the instance variables and they are only accessed through getter and setter properties all instance variable are are properties using the decorator method and also the standard method.